hubtype/botonic/doc-botonic/docs/components/components-text.md

 ### Markdown support

 By default, the Text component supports markdown format for webchats.
-If you want to remove it, you must set the markdown property to false.
+If you want to remove it, you must set the `markdown` property to `false`.

 ```javascript
 <Text markdown={false}>{formattedText}</Text>